-The stronger assumption in this paper concerns the modeling of the developing country government.
+Another assumption in this paper concerns the modeling of the developing country government.
 We treat the government not as a strategic agent, nimbly maximizing some payoff, but as a somewhat mechanical bureaucracy which has some rigid rules, to which it adheres.
-In particular, we model m (≥2) licensed importers in the South, to which the government (or the Central Bank) allocates its limited foreign exchange balance; and they are given the right to buy goods abroad and sell them in the South.
-One reason why we treat the government as not a strategic agent is for simplicity; the model has a surfeit of strategic agents.
+In particular, we model licensed importers in the South, to which the government (or the Central Bank) allocates its limited foreign exchange balance; and they are given the right to buy goods abroad and sell them in the South.
+One reason why we treat the government as not a strategic agent is for tractability; the model has a surfeit of strategic agents.
 However, we also believe that this description is fairly realistic in the case of many developing and transition economies.
+For instance, in the case of Pakistan and India, it fits reality quite well especially through the seventies and eighties.6

 We shall in this paper focus on one good, which the South likes to consume but it does not produce.
 The good is in fact produced by a firm based in the North, which sells the good (may be in the North but also) in the South through the licensed importers.
-The Northern firm produces the good at a constant marginal cost c, faces no fixed cost, and chooses the price p at which it sells to the South.
-Though in our formal model we work with one such firm, our qualitative results would be unchanged under n oligopolistic firms.
+The